Learning Confidence Ellipsoids and Applications to Robust Subspace Recovery: Introduction

-\anote{12/18:Removed condition on $n$.} \begin{itheorem} For any $\gamma \in (0,1)$, there is a polynomial time algorithm, that given as input points $A=\{a_1, \dots, a_n\} \in \R^d$ with a subspace $S^\star$ of dimension $(1-8\gamma) d$ that is $\epst \le \eps^{4/\gamma}$ close to at least $(1-\alpha)n$ of the given points, finds w.h.p. a subspace $S \subset \R^d$ of dimension at most $(1-\gamma)d$ such that at least $(1-O(\alpha/\gamma))n$ points are $\eps$ close to $S$. \end{itheorem}
+\anote{12/18:Removed condition on $n$.} \begin{itheorem} For any $\gamma \in (0,1)$, there is a polynomial time algorithm, that given as input points $A=\{a_1, \dots, a_n\} \in \R^d$ with a subspace $S^\star$ of dimension $(1-8\gamma) d$ that is $\epst \le \eps^{4/\gamma}$ close to at least $(1-\alpha)n$ of the given points, finds w.h.p.\ a subspace $S \subset \R^d$ of dimension at most $(1-\gamma)d$ such that at least $(1-O(\alpha/\gamma))n$ points are $\eps$ close to $S$. \end{itheorem}

-See Theorem~\ref{thm:subspacerecovery} for the formal statement.
+See \Cref{thm:subspacerecovery} for the formal statement.
 When we know that there are many points that lie exactly on the subspace $S$, we have $\epst=0$.
 We can pick $\eps$ to be whatever desired accuracy (that can be arbitrarily close to $0$) and apply the above algorithm to find a subspace that is $\eps$-close to the desired number of points.
-On the other hand, we also get guarantees when the desired accuracy $\eps$ is a small constant (for e.g., $\gamma$ is a constant and $\epst$ is a sufficiently small constant) or $\eps$ is inverse polynomial in the dimension $d$ (when $\epst \le 1/d^{O(1/\gamma)})$.
-To the best of our knowledge, this provides the first rigorous polynomial time guarantee for robust subspace recovery in the worst-case setting.
+On the other hand, we also get guarantees when the desired accuracy $\eps$ is a small constant (for e.g., $\gamma$ is a constant and $\epst$ is a sufficiently small constant) or $\eps$ is inverse polynomial in $d^\gamma$ (when $\epst \le 1/\poly(d)$).